guylabs/intellij-idea-keymap/README.md

 The `intellij-idea-keymap` package has the following features:

-* Basic key bindings of IntelliJ IDEA are mapped to core commands in Atom for Mac OSX
+* Basic key bindings of IntelliJ IDEA are mapped to core commands in Atom for Mac OSX, Windows and Linux

 # Installation